 Sarah Oshel is a BIMI Collegium Fellow who contributed to data collection for the Mapping Spatial Inequality Project and helped incorporating research in undergraduate teaching as part of the Collegium Fellowship.

 Carl graduated with a BA in Mathematics from UC Berkeley in 2019, where he also completed the Minor in Global Poverty and Practice, focusing on public policy in California.
 Interested in pursuing economic equity and... more of Carl Plant

 I am interested in the intersection of data analysis and the quality of life of immigrants, which includes access to basic services and their overall wellbeing.
 I believe that meaningful insights generated using... more of Tommy Poa

-I am a Junior studying Sociology with a minor in Education.
-Growing up in the Bay Area, I am interested in the complexities of immigrant integration and the effect of immigration policies on different communities.
-I... more of Sydney Pon
+I am a Junior studying Sociology with minors in Education and Public Policy.
+Growing up in the Bay Area, I've witnessed the complexities of immigrant integration and the effect of immigration policies on marginalized... more of Sydney Pon